Frequently Asked Questions

 Licensed pharmacists who wish to advance their knowledge and skills and attain a PharmD degree while continuing to work.

 2. What does the PharmD for Working Professionals program look like?

 The program is designed for practicing pharmacists who wish to obtain a Doctor of Pharmacy degree.
-This part-time program will include a combination of online courses, face-to-face clinical skills courses, and experiential learning.
+This part-time program includes a combination of online courses, face-to-face clinical skills courses, and experiential learning.

 4. What is the structure of the program?